 This infrastructure also allows for shared security services to be delivered from headquarters, including access management, advanced endpoint security, behavioral threat detection, and deception technology.
 In addition, management and analytics tools enable single-pane-of-glass visibility and automated reporting for compliance with standards like the PCI Software Security Framework (SSF).

-Juggling Innovation, Customer Engagement, and Payment Card Compliance Evolving Retailer Networks Require a New Security Architecture Perspective Advanced Threats: The CIO’s Time Bomb Network Complexity Creates Inefficiencies While Ratcheting Up Risks Why Security Architects Struggle to Manage Risk in Multi-cloud Environments
+How Effective Retailers Balance Customer Engagement and PCI Compliance Evolving Retailer Networks Require a New Security Architecture Perspective Advanced Threats: The CIO’s Time Bomb Network Complexity Creates Inefficiencies While Ratcheting Up Risks Why Security Architects Struggle to Manage Risk in Multi-cloud Environments

 Complying with PCI SSF Without Sacrificing Customer Experience What Today's Retailers Need in a Security Architecture The Network Leader’s Guide to Secure SD-WAN Security-driven Networking Delivers Comprehensive WAN Edge How to Simplify Network Operations Complexity Reducing Complexity with Intent-based Segmentation Untangling Security Complexity Through Integration and Automation